AlessandroDalMas/AzureDevOps-Extension/README.md

 3. Compiling errors from typescript, but it still compiles
 4. I was not able to use the charts offered by microsoft, so imported Chartjs library
 5. Related to point 4, there are typescript errors because I did not import the types
-6. To compile index.ts you need to modify the tsconfig.json.
-Need to uncomment the file, comment other files, and change module to "commonjs"

 # To be implemented

 1. Missing unit test
 2. Resolve typescript conflicts
-3. Resolve different compiling rules for task and tabs
-4. vss-extension.json to be updated
+3. vss-extension.json to be updated
-5. Migration to new azure web extension library
+4. Migration to new azure web extension library